 - It was all fantasy and Bateman made up everything that reflects his psychosis.

 - Bateman actually killed everyone except for Paul Allen.

 - Bateman actually killed everyone and Harold mistook Paul Allen for someone else.

-I think that Patrick Bateman is actually a serial killer and he did kill Paul Allen.
+I believe that Patrick Bateman is actually a serial killer and he did kill Paul Allen.

 There is no doubt that Patrick Bateman is psychotic.
 It is clearly indicated in the first act of the film when he asks a bar girl for alcohol and mumbles, “You’re a f**king ugly b*tch, I want to stab you to death and then play around with your blood.”

 Detective Donald Kimball (Willem Dafoe) drops the case after finding that the protagonist has an alibi.
 The call made by Bateman from Paul’s landline stating that he flew to London can be an alibi.
 Why did he kill Paul Allen?
 It is established in the first act that Patrick loathes Paul Allen when they talk about their characteristics of their suits.